 Advertising costs are expensed as incurred.
-The Company recorded \$874 and \$0 of advertising costs for the three month periods ended March 31, 2016 and 2015, respectively.
+The Company recorded no advertising costs for the nine month periods ended September 30, 2016 and 2015.

 Research and development

 Research and development costs are expensed as incurred.
 Research and development costs primarily consist of efforts to refine existing product models and develop new product models.